Tetralogy of Fallot (TOF) is a combination of these four heart defects that are present at birth:

-- Right ventricular hypertrophy—The muscle on the right side of the heart is too thick.
+- Right ventricular hypertrophy—A thickening of the muscle on the right side of the heart

 |Ventricular Septal Defect|